OpenIndy/OpenIndy.github.io/documentation/docu-dev/concept.md

 ![concept example](/documentation/images/dev/functionConceptExample.png)

 In OpenIndy you can for example create a point feature which you then can measure with a sensor of your choice.
 This results in n observations and precision values for each of those observations.
 When you now add the function "Best Fit" to the point feature you get the adjusted coordinates of the point.
 Therefor the function "Best Fit" uses the n observations and their precision values.
 Besides the adjusted coordinates this function also calculates the covariance matrix &sum;<sub>XX</sub> with the accuracy of the parameters of the point (X,Y,Z) and their correlation.

 Now let us assume that you want to shift the adjusted point along the normal vector of a plane by a specified amount.
 So you add another function "Translate by Plane" to the point.
 This function needs a plane and a distance to be executed, so you have to input a plane and a distance which may both have been solved by a chain of functions before.
 In summary the function "Translate by Plane" gets the adjusted point with its covariance matrix, a plane with a covariance matrix and a distance with its accuracy as input.
 Because this function knows its functional relationship it is able do variance propagation.
 As the result you get the covariance matrix of the shifted point and, of course, the coordinates of the shifted point itself.

 OpenIndy allows you to implement you own functions.
 Therefor you have to write a plugin (or extend an existing one).
-How this works is described [here](/documentation/docu-dev/plugins.html#oiplugintemplate-tutorial).

 ---

-## Sensor

-sensor

----

-## OpenIndyLib (linear algebra)
+## OpenIndy-Math (linear algebra)

-"openIndyLib" is a seperate Qt-project where classes for linear algebra are implemented.
-In OpenIndy and in all plugins the "openIndyLib" is linked against as a dynamic library.
+[OpenIndy-Math](https://github.com/OpenIndy/OpenIndy-Math) is a seperate Qt-project where classes for linear algebra are implemented.
+In OpenIndy and in all plugins the "OpenIndy-Math" is linked against as a dynamic library.
 In the following diagram you can see the structure of that library.

 ![linear algebra](/documentation/images/dev/openIndyLib_linearAlgebra.png)

-There are two classes [OiVec](https://github.com/OpenIndy/OpenIndy/blob/master/lib/openIndyLib/include/oivec.h) and [OiMat](https://github.com/OpenIndy/OpenIndy/blob/master/lib/openIndyLib/include/oimat.h).
+There are two classes [OiVec](https://github.com/OpenIndy/OpenIndy-Math/blob/master/include/oivec.h) and [OiMat](https://github.com/OpenIndy/OpenIndy-Math/blob/master/include/oimat.h).
 This classes have methods to do vector and matrix algebra and to access the elements of a vector and a matrix respectively.
 It is recommended to use this classes in your plugins for all calculations.
 Furthermore there is an interface [LinearAlgebra](https://github.com/OpenIndy/OpenIndy/blob/master/lib/openIndyLib/include/linearalgebra.h) where all methods for vector and matrix algebra are defined.

 The implementations of the classes [OiVec](https://github.com/OpenIndy/OpenIndy/blob/master/lib/openIndyLib/include/oivec.h) and [OiMat](https://github.com/OpenIndy/OpenIndy/blob/master/lib/openIndyLib/include/oimat.h) use one implementation of that interface.
-The interface is defined as follows:
-{% highlight c++ %}
-class OI_LIB_EXPORT LinearAlgebra
-{
-public:
-    virtual ~LinearAlgebra(){}

-    virtual OiVec addIn(OiVec v1, OiVec v2) = 0;
-    virtual OiMat addIn(OiMat m1, OiMat m2) = 0;
-    virtual OiVec substract(OiVec v1, OiVec v2) = 0;
-    virtual OiMat substract(OiMat m1, OiMat m2) = 0;
-    virtual OiMat multiply(OiMat m1, OiMat m2) = 0;
-    virtual OiVec multiply(OiMat m, OiVec v) = 0;
-    virtual OiMat multiply(double s, OiMat m) = 0;
-    virtual OiVec multiply(double s, OiVec v) = 0;
-    virtual OiMat invert(OiMat m) = 0;
-    virtual OiMat transpose(OiMat m) = 0;
-    virtual void svd(OiMat &u, OiVec &d, OiMat &v, OiMat x) = 0;
-    virtual OiVec cross(OiVec a, OiVec b) = 0;
-    virtual double dot(OiVec a, OiVec b) = 0;
-};

 {% endhighlight %}
 This interface may be realized by many different implementations.
 The great advantage of this is that OpenIndy is not dependent on one special linear algebra library.
 There is always the possibility to switch the used linear algebra implementation.
 To switch the current implementation there is the static class [ChooseLALib](https://github.com/OpenIndy/OpenIndy/blob/master/lib/openIndyLib/include/chooselalib.h).
 Via the method `setLinearAlgebra` the current linear algebra library can be changed.
 Currently there is only one implementation `LAArmadillo` which uses the open source library [Armadillo](http://arma.sourceforge.net/).

 ---

-## Database (SQLite)

-database